SamanthaBurn/samanthaburn.github.io/_pages/research.md

 [priorauth]:{{ site.baseurl }}{% link documents/PriorAuth_Web.pdf %}

 [priorauth_NBER]: https://www.nber.org/papers/w30878

+<span style ="font-size:.9em;"> **Mixed Public-Private Provision in Healthcare: Evidence from England** 2023.</span> <br/> <small>[ <a href="#/" onclick="visib('jmp')">Abstract</a> | [PDF][JMP] ]</small>

+<div id="pubpriv" style="display: none; text-align: justify; line-height: 1.2" ><small>
+Should governments outsource publicly funded healthcare to the private sector?
+I study the aggregate and distributional effects of partial outsourcing in the context of a major policy reform in the English National Health Service that allowed patients to choose treatment at private hospitals as well as incumbent public hospitals.
+Private hospitals locate in high-income areas and treat less severe patients.
+Using variation in market-level exposure to the reform, I find that outsourcing increased volume of elective admissions and reduced wait times.
+Exposure to outsourcing slightly increased average severity of the patients at nearby public hospitals but did not reduce physician labor supply.
+I use variation from the reform to estimate a model of patient demand in the presence of capacity constraints.
+Outsourcing increased patient surplus and reduced average wait time by 16%.
+One third of gains come from reduced congestion at public hospitals.
+Gains for patients in the top quintile of the income distribution are 55% higher than for patients in the bottom quintile.
+Results highlight the potential for outsourcing to expand patient choice and relieve public sector congestion, at the cost of increasing inequality in access to care.
+</small><br><br/></div>

+[pubpriv]:{{ site.baseurl }}{% link documents/burn_pubpriv.pdf %}

 <span style ="font-size:.9em;">**Universal Coverage with Financial Constraints: How Public Health Systems Ration Care** 2023. </span> <br/> <small>[ <a href="#/" onclick="visib('funding')">Abstract</a>]</small>